At-Home Therapy Techniques: Simple Practices for Coping and Healing

 How to Start a Meditation Practice

-1. Set a timer for 5-10 minutes.
+1. Find a quiet space and set a timer for 5-10 minutes.

 2. Sit comfortably, close your eyes, and focus on your breath.